 Britannia Row was the company chosen for the audio equipment.
 The team worked around all the massive led wall as the speakers weren’t allowed to appear directly in front of the screen.
 It takes three days to install and test the audio system.

-An intimate but still powerful sound was requested for the show, filled with plenty of bass.
-For this reason an L-Acoustics system composed by K1-SB, K1 and K2 with K1-SB, K1 and K2 also flown L-R for side hangs was chosen.
+An intimate but still powerful sound was requested for the show, filled with plenty of basses.
+For this reason, an L-Acoustics system composed by K1-SB, K1 and K2 with K1-SB, K1 and K2 also flown L-R for side hangs was chosen.